vitejs/vite/docs/guide/api-environment.md

-# Vite Environment API
+# Environment API

 :::warning Low-level API
 Initial work for this API was introduced in Vite 5.1 with the name "Vite Runtime API".
-This guide describes a revised API, renamed to Vite Environment API.
+This guide describes a revised API, renamed to Environment API.
 This API will be released in Vite 6.
 You can already test it in the latest `vite@6.0.0-alpha.x` version.

 Resources: